MHaringa/insurancerating/docs/reference/add_relativities.md

 and
 [`split_level()`](https://mharinga.github.io/insurancerating/reference/split_level.md).

+`add_relativities()` validates the supplied sublevel names against the observed values of `split_variable` before storing the refinement step.
+A misspelled or incorrectly spaced level therefore produces an immediate error, with a suggestion when a closely matching observed level is available.
+It also verifies that each sublevel occurs within its specified parent level of `model_variable`.

 When `normalize = TRUE`, the supplied relativities are normalised using exposure so that their exposure-weighted mean equals one within the split model level.
 They then redistribute the existing model coefficient